 - Vanilla ice cream

 - Fresh berries

-It’s perfect for company or for a major holiday meal, like Thanksgiving dinner.
-The bottom line: Egg custard pie tastes great any day of the year.
+It's perfect for company or for a major holiday meal, like Thanksgiving dinner.
+The bottom line: This easy homemade pie tastes great any day of the year.

 🥘 What's in it?